Last Updated: Sunday May 17, 2026 · Source: IPEDS & College Scorecard Nov 2025

 How much does a degree from Olin College of Engineering Cost?

-The average annual cost of the degree at Franklin W Olin College of Engineering is USD: 81486.
+The average annual cost of the degree at Franklin W Olin College of Engineering is $81,486.
 As most of the students receive Pell Grants and Federal Grants the average annual net price a student has to pay at Franklin W Olin College of Engineering is much less than this.

 At Franklin W Olin College of Engineering, you will have no problem receiving any scholarship from the federal government.
 Fill in the FAFSA application form at the earliest and enlist Olin College of Engineering as your choice in the form.

-How much a Olin College of Engineering Graduate make?
+How much does a Olin College of Engineering Graduate earn?

-The average annual salary of the graduate after 4-6 years of graduation is USD 129455.
-An average Olin College of Engineering graduate makes this much after 10 years of enrollment (4-6 years after graduation).
+The average annual salary of the graduate after 4–6 years of graduation is $129,455.
+An average Olin College of Engineering graduate makes this much after 10 years of enrollment (4–6 years after graduation).

 Less Competitive Schools